-People that have these items need to be very careful when it comes to estate planning.
-Many times people take short cuts.
+People who own such items need to be very careful when it comes to estate planning.
+Many times, people take short cuts.
 They give verbal instructions to the family as to who will get what when they die.
-Persons sometimes put names on the bottom of items to indicate who will get the item when that person dies, but none of these things may matter in the legal sense.
+People sometimes even put names on the bottom of items to indicate who will get the item when that person dies, but none of these things may matter in the legal sense.

 If you have any questions regarding wills, please consult an experienced estate planning or succession attorney.